-Ye Years Ended December 31, 2019 2018 2017 Discount rate on benefit obligations 4.40% 3.90% 4.55% Expected long-term rate of return on plan assets 5.75% 5.75% 6.00%
+Years Ended December 31, 2020 2019 2018 Discount rate on benefit obligations 3.35 % 4.40 % 3.90 % Expected long-term rate of return on plan assets 5.50 % 5.75 % 5.75 %

-In developing the expected long-term rate of return on plan assets of 5.75%, management considered the historical returns and future expectations for returns for each asset category, as well as the target asset allocation of the portfolio.
+In developing the expected long-term rate of return on plan assets of 5.50%, management considered the historical returns and future expectations for returns for each asset category, as well as the target asset allocation of the portfolio.
 The expected long-term rate of return on assets is based on weighted average expected returns for each asset class.

-As of December 31, 2019, the mortality projection assumption has been updated to use the generational MP-2019 improvement scale.
-Previously, mortality was projected generationally using the MP-2018 improvements scale.
-The base mortality assumption was updated to the Society of Actuaries Pri-2012 base mortality table for private sector plans, with a white-collar adjustment, using the contingent annuitant table for beneficiaries of deceased participants.
-Previously, the mortality assumption was the RP-2014 white-collar mortality table for males and females adjusted back to 2006 using the MP-2014 improvement scale.
+As of December 31, 2020, the mortality projection assumption has been updated to use the generational MP-2020 improvement scale.
+Previously, mortality was projected generationally using the MP-2019 improvements scale.
+The base mortality assumption used is the Society of Actuaries Pri-2012 base mortality table for private sector plans, with a white-collar adjustment, using the contingent annuitant table for beneficiaries of deceased participants.

 The Internal Revenue Service ("IRS") recently updated the mortality tables used to determine lump sums.
-For fiscal year-end 2019, we reflected the most recently published IRS table for lump sums assumed to be paid in 2020.
-We projected future mortality for lump sums assumed to be paid after 2020 using the current base mortality tables (RP-2014 backed off to 2006) and projection scale of MP-2019.
+For fiscal year-end 2020, we reflected the most recently published IRS table for lump sums assumed to be paid in 2022.
+We projected future mortality for lump sums assumed to be paid after 2022 using the current base mortality tables (RP-2014 backed off to 2006) and projection scale of MP-2020.